d4rkr00t/BetterWaterfall/README.md

 My version of native network tab in chrome devtools.

-It shows sizes of resources like height of bar.
+It shows sizes of resources by height of bar.
 And you can see detail view of each resources and figure out where are you spend page load time.

 ## Installation